How Your Small Business Can Get Reviews for Your Google Business Profile

 If you’re rolling your eyes right now, you’re not alone.
 As a small business ourselves, we understand how frustrating it is to hear that you’ll probably never reach that top-of-the-mountain feeling when it comes to review generation.

-But, ultimately, you are going to be setting yourself up for the most success by continuing to get positive reviews as much as possible.
-Quality is more important than quantity, but in a perfect world you have both.
+But, ultimately, you are going to be setting yourself up for the most success by continuing to get as many positive reviews and customer referrals as possible.
+Quality is more important than quantity, but in a perfect world, you have both.

 Since we’ve spent all this time talking about the importance of reviews, we think we might go leave some positive reviews for our favorite small businesses—maybe you can too!